vefunder/protocol-research-review/articles/Silo_Finance.md

 This does not come as a surprise, given that the founding team will receive 27% of all tokens in circulation (vested over 3 years) according to the [vesting schedule](https://docs.google.com/spreadsheets/d/1IcvYQlWQ34kIFIfIKWzJwGlw-Jv33_TMBDKCI0ziEa8/edit#gid=1565912853) [side note: the team allocation stated in their [docs](https://silopedia.silo.finance/governance/token-allocation-and-vesting) is 5.25% lower (21.75%).
 Those tokens are currently sitting in a vesting contract untouched].

 In summary, the team has by far the largest allocation.
 All other stakeholder groups don’t even come close, even all investors combined only achieve 6.3% voting power.
-Two whales currently also hold significant voting power, however, it still leads to the conclusion that SiloDAO is controlled by the founding team.
-There are plans to dilute the team share via a veSILO tokenomics issuance scheme, until those become a reality there is a large trust factor put onto the Silo founding team - who unfortunately is not doxxed.
+Two whales currently also hold significant voting power, however, it still leads to the conclusion that SiloDAO is highly influenced by the core team.
+There are plans to dilute the team share via a veSILO tokenomics issuance scheme, until those become a reality there is a large trust factor put onto the Silo founding [team](https://www.silo.finance/) - who is partially [doxxed](https://www.linkedin.com/company/silo-finance/people/).
 The team as listed on their website is anon.
 However, they managed to attract well-known investors and advisors, which adds to the credibility of the team.

 ## Smart Contract Risk